Netflix thriller Bird Box flutters into nonsense

-In Netflix's latest original horror film Bird Box, based on the 2014 book by Josh Malerman, mysterious creatures attack humanity, driving people to play out their deepest fears and kill themselves.
-Survivors trying to stay alive stay locked indoors with windows covered, and remain blindfolded when venturing outside.
+In Netflix's latest original horror film Bird Box, based on the 2014 book by Josh Malerman, mysterious creatures drive people to play out their deepest fears and kill themselves.
+Survivors trying to stay alive remain locked indoors with windows covered, and wear blindfolds when venturing outside.

-Sandra Bullock plays Malorie, a mother protecting two children from monsters the viewer doesn't get a glimpse of … ever.
-And that's not even the biggest problem in the story.

 In the beginning, Malorie watches a TV news report that shows various countries dealing with a fast-spreading hysteria that causes people to act irrationally and hurt themselves.
 While at the hospital for a prenatal care visit, Malorie sees a woman hit her head repeatedly against a glass wall for no apparent reason -- similar to events in another horror film, The Happening.